Who Gets What—and Why by Alvin E. Roth

-Nobel prize winning economist Alvin E. Roth’s book opens in a new windowWho Gets What – and Why: The New Economics of Matchmaking and Market Design is a thorough and accessible exploration of how we get the many things we choose in life that also must choose us.
+Nobel prize-winning economist Alvin E. Roth’s book Who Gets What – and Why: The New Economics of Matchmaking and Market Design opens in a new window is a thorough and accessible exploration of how we get the many things we choose in life that also must choose us.
 The author asserts that the various matchmaking processes through which these courtships take place—and how well we navigate those processes—determine some of the most important turning points in our lives.

-Roth's informal writing style gives this book universal appeal, and he provides plenty of real world examples non-economists can easily understand—including his own experiences designing new methodologies for high stakes matchmaking such as kidney donations, medical residencies and public school options.
+Roth's informal writing style gives this book universal appeal, and he provides plenty of real-world examples non-economists can easily understand—including his own experiences designing new methodologies for high stakes matchmaking such as kidney donations, medical residencies, and public school options.

 In Who Gets What—and Why, Roth contrasts matching markets or "matchmaking" with commodity markets where providers (sellers) and recipients (buyers) focus primarily on price.
 He asserts that in matching markets where participants need to choose each other, and where price is not the singular driver, the parties in a transaction need effective methods or technologies for clearly communicating their priorities and preferences.